Phalanstere/VisualData/README.md

 ## Features:

-- You pass a folder name and receive image information of all the visual files that can be found in the folder and its dubdirectories
+- You pass a folder name and receive image information of all the visual files that can be found in the folder and its subdirectories

 ```html
  	function visualData([folder], [callback])
 ```

-- The list is an array of image files, ionclding path information
 - The callback receives an array of objects with the following structure: